GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 This mode sends no report data to Suricate.

-To initialize Report form, load lists for categories, activities, statuses and problem magnitude:
+To initialize Report forms (Geotrek-admin, Geotrek-rando-v2, Geotrek-rando-v3) load lists for categories, activities, statuses and problem magnitude:

 .. code-block :: python